Greece Moments Greece Moments

 Golden Star on the way to Andros

-From the port of Rafina, car ferries of the companies Golden Star Ferries and Fast Ferries depart several times a day during the season to Andros in just 2 hours and dock at the port of Gavrio in the northwest of the island.
-We use the portal Ferryhopper* to find suitable ferry connections for the Greek islands:
+From the port of Rafina, car ferries operated by Golden Star Ferries and Fast Ferries depart several times a day during the season, reaching Andros in just 2 hours and docking at the port of Gavrio in the northwest of the island.
+We use the portal Ferryhopper* to find suitable ferry connections between the Greek islands:

 ➲ To the ferry booking with Ferryhopper*

-→ All information and travel reports about the Cyclades archipelago can be found at: Cyclades Islands
+→ All information and travel reports about the Cyclades archipelago can be found here: Cyclades Islands

 *Support our blog Greece-Moments